How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 /usr/local/bin/update-balena-etcher

-Later, run update-balena-etcher as your regular user.
-The script only uses sudo for the final APT install step.
+Run update-balena-etcher as your regular user.
+The script only uses sudo for the final APT install step when a newer package is available.

 Remove balenaEtcher from Ubuntu